hypertexthero/fn/readme.md

     - Find out why gunicorn command throws an error (currently running with `gunicorn_django` instead).
     - Find out why when using memcached the site breaks and shows code inside `{% nevercache %}` tags.
 - Make account update link more friendly for people logging in for the first time.
+- Ability for users to edit and delete own comments.
 - FAQ and guidelines.
 - [HTTPS](https://www.tbray.org/ongoing/When/201x/2012/12/02/HTTPS).
 - Search for comments and descriptions.